VictorTagayun/STM32_INA239-INA229/Simple_UserManual/readme.md

 # User Guide for Digital Constant Current SMPS

-You probably clicked the user guide, so u got here, just like what is shown below.
+You probably clicked the Simple User Manual, so you got here, just like what is shown below.

 ![](https://raw.githubusercontent.com/VictorTagayun/STM32_INA239-INA229/main/Simple_UserManual/pixx/01-01.png)